ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 pipx install pipenv
 ```

-Another recomended way to install pipenv is using [pip user install](https://pip.pypa.io/en/stable/user_guide/#user-installs).
-Using this method, the installation is isolated in its own environment.
+Another recommended way to install pipenv is using [pip user install](https://pip.pypa.io/en/stable/user_guide/#user-installs).
+This method isolates the installation in its own environment.

-## Example:
+## Working with pipenv, an example:

-To initialize a new project and thus create a `pipfile` and a `pipfile.lock` you use the command:
+To initialize a new project, we use the following command to create a `pipfile` and a `pipfile.lock`:

 ```
 $ pipenv install
 ```

-Here is a simple exmple project called `example--pipenv` running a simple test with pytest:
+Here is a simple example project called `example--pipenv` that runs a simple test with pytest:

 ```
 $ mkdir example--pipenv && cd $_            # create a director